 - Whisk Dijon glaze ingredients in a small dish and set aside.

-- Place green beans in a pot of boiling water.
-Cook for 5 minutes.
+- Place green beans in a pot of boiling water and cook for 5 minutes.
 Drain the beans and rinse with cold water to stop the cooking process.

-- Place butter in skillet on Med-High.
-Add green beans and toss for 4 minutes, until heated through.
+- Place butter in skillet over medium-high heat.
+Add green beans and toss and cook until heated through, approximately 4 minutes.

 - Remove from heat, and toss green beans in the Dijon glaze.